-Eight holes were drilled at Site 1251 (Table T2).
+Six holes were drilled at Site 1251.
 In Hole 1251A, LWD measurements were made using a variable, but generally low, rate of penetration (ROP) in the upper 30 mbsf followed by an increased ROP of ~50 m/hr from 30 mbsf to the bottom of the hole (at 380 mbsf).
-Hole 1251B was APC cored (including PCS deployments at 105 and 154 mbsf and an FPC deployment at 172 mbsf), with an average core recovery of 80.6% down to 194.6 mbsf, where more lithified sediments significantly reduced the penetration of the bit (Table T3).
-Coring continued using the XCB down to 445.1 mbsf with an average recovery of 85.5%.
+The LWD string included the RAB tool, measurement-while-drilling [MWD], NRT (natural magnetic resonance [NMR]-LWD), and Vision Neutron Density (VDN) tools.
+Hole 1251B was APC cored (Cores 204-1251B-1H through 24H, including PCS deployments at 105 and 154 mbsf and an FPC deployment at 172 mbsf) with an average core recovery of 80.6% down to 194.6 mbsf, where more lithified sediments significantly reduced the penetration of the bit.
+Coring continued using the XCB down to 445.1 mbsf (Cores 204-1251B-25X through 53X) with an average recovery of 85.5%.
 In addition to the XCB coring, the three pressure coring tools (PCS, FPC, and HRC) were used at 291, 330, and 397 mbsf, respectively.
-Special tools in Hole 1251B included four APCT tool and two DVTPP runs (Table T4).
+Special tools in Hole 1251B included four APCT (37.6, 66.1, 94.6, and 125.1 mbsf) and two DVTPP (156.6 and 293.6 mbsf) runs.
 Hole 1251C was terminated after two cores.
-In Hole 1251D, 3 XCB cores were drilled to 26.9 mbsf followed by 15 APC cores to 173.4 mbsf and 6 XCB cores to 226.5 mbsf.
-Special tools in Hole 1251D included one APCT tool, two DVTPP, four PCS, one FPC, and one HRC runs.
-Holes 1251E and 1251F were each cored with the APC to 9.5 mbsf for high-density coupled geochemical and microbiological sampling.
+In Hole 1251D, which comprises 30 cores, 3 XCB cores were drilled to 26.9 mbsf followed by 15 APC cores to 173.4 mbsf and 6 XCB cores to 226.5 mbsf.
+Furthermore, a series of special tools were deployed in Hole 1251D: one APCT (173.4 mbsf), two DVTPP (175.4, and 198.2 mbsf), four PCS (46, 77, 173, and 228 mbsf), one FPC (227 mbsf), and one HRC (230 mbsf).
+Holes 1251E and

+1251F were each cored by APC to 9.5 mbsf for high-density sampling.
 Hole 1251G was washed to 2.5 mbsf before one APC core was taken for special sampling of turbidite layers.
 The hole was then washed down to 20 mbsf before an additional PCS (at 21 mbsf) was deployed.

-Based on the major and minor lithologies and additional criteria like sediment fabric, physical properties, microscopic, chemical, and X-ray diffraction (XRD) analysis, the hemipelagic strata and turbidite sequences recovered at Site 1251 were divided in three lithostratigraphic units (Fig. F10).
-Lithostratigraphic Unit I, subdivided into three subunits, extends from the seafloor to 130 mbsf and is characterized dominantly by dark greenish gray clay to silty clay ranging from Pleistocene to Holocene age (0-~0.3 Ma).
+Based on the major and minor lithologies and additional criteria like sediment fabric, physical properties, microscopic, chemical, and XRD analysis, the hemipelagic strata and turbidite sequences recovered at Site 1251 were divided in three lithostratigraphic units.
+Lithostratigraphic Unit I, subdivided into three subunits, extends from the seafloor to 130 mbsf and is characterized dominantly by dark greenish gray clay to silty clay ranging from Holocene to Pleistocene age (0-~0.3 Ma).
 The sediments of Subunit IA (0-23 mbsf) are characterized by clay and silty clay, some of which is diatom bearing, interlayered with several coarse-grained turbidites.
-Subunit IB (23- 34 mbsf) is characterized by unsorted pebble-sized mudclasts in a clay matrix and a series of soft sediment deformation fabrics representing a debris flow unit.
+Subunit IB (23-34 mbsf) is characterized by unsorted pebble-sized mudclasts in a clay matrix and a series of soft-sediment deformation fabrics representing a debris flow unit.
 This unit can be traced regionally based on its chaotic character in seismic reflection records (Fig. F8) and reaches a maximum thickness of ~70 m in the center of the slope basin.
-Stratified diatombearing silty clays comprise Subunit IC (34-130 mbsf), which shows clear seismic stratification.
+Stratified diatom-bearing silty clays comprise Subunit IC (34-130 mbsf), which shows clear seismic stratification.
 The base of Subunit IC is defined to correspond to a prominent angular unconformity imaged in the seismic data, although there is no apparent lithologic discontinuity at that boundary.